ARM-software/arm-trusted-firmware/docs/porting-guide.md

 the `pwr_domain_on_finish()` operation.
 The generic code expects the platform to succeed.

+#### plat_psci_ops.system_off()

+This function is called by PSCI implementation in response to a `SYSTEM_OFF` call.
+It performs the platform-specific system poweroff sequence after notifying the Secure Payload Dispatcher.

+#### plat_psci_ops.system_reset()

+This function is called by PSCI implementation in response to a `SYSTEM_RESET` call.
+It performs the platform-specific system reset sequence after notifying the Secure Payload Dispatcher.

 #### plat_psci_ops.validate_power_state()

 This function is called by the PSCI implementation during the `CPU_SUSPEND`